Eisenkassette/GUDLFT/README.md

 ### Steps to Perform Load Testing:

 1. **Ensure the Flask App is Not Running:**
    The Flask app must **NOT** be running before starting Locust.
-This is necessary so Locust can properly initialize files.
+This is necessary so Flask can initialize testing json files.

 2. **Run Locust:**
    Start the Locust load testing tool with the following command: